By Ray Schultz

 About the only good thing that happened on the St. Louis was that Buenzle met some relics of another age, like Happy Dorgen, Baldy Tom Dunn, Jack Robinson (“a mighty liar), Basil Bono and the Hawaiian Kanaka, who told stories of a buried treasure.

 As a youthful reader, I tended to view all this through a romantic haze.
 The base mess hall in Newport, Rhode Island periodically served what a yearbook described a typical Navy breakfast in the 1890s: boiled eggs (hard or soft), Navy beans and corn bread.
-I enjoyed it because I felt it connected me to the past.
+I liked it because I felt it connected me to the past.
 In reality, Buenzle’s first meal aboard the St. Louis was a “tin-dish supper of boiled rice, molasses, hardtack and tea,” wrote New York Times reviewer James Thompson.

 Following this interlude, Buenzle was sent to Newport, Rhode Island for apprentice training aboard the USS New Hampshire.
 But the ship was moored in “sewage crusted slough,” and an epidemic of typhoid fever broke out, causing the New Hampshire to be called “the floating coffin.”
 Training had to be continued onshore.